Clashkid155/Apahe_Scraper/README.md

 ./apahe -h
 ```
 ### Or
-Download the already compiled one for your os.
-Check the release.
+Download the already compiled one for your os, check the release.

-___

 ## Usage